-We can all use a nutrient nudge in the morning.
+We can all benefit from a nutrient nudge in the morning.
 This gluten-free breakfast bowl is packed with fiber, protein and calcium.
 Best of all, you can eat this cold or warm and you can make it the day before so it’s ready when you are.

 Maple Almond Quinoa Breakfast Bowl